-- Drain the sweet potatoes, and let the cool overnight.
+- Drain the sweet potatoes, and let them cool overnight.

-- The next day, put the rest of the topping ingredients into a blender with the sweet potatoes.
+- The next day, but the rest of the topping ingredients into a blender with the sweet potatoes.

 - Blend until smooth and creamy and set aside.

-- Preheat oven to 375 degrees Fahrenheit and heat up a large pan to medium heat.
+- Preheat oven to 375 degrees Fahrenheit and heat a large pan to medium heat.

 - Once the pan is hot, put the ground beef in and break up into small pieces and cook until brown.

-- Then pour the meat in a dish and set aside.
+- Then pour the meat into a dish and set aside.